ORNL-Fusion/ips-examples/TORIC_stand_alone_examples/TORIC_basic_example/README.md

 However that example uses the full rf_toric_abr_mcmd.py wrapper component, which does make use of the Plasma State system.
 This example uses a much simpler TORIC python wrapper TORIC_basic_component.py.

-Nota Bene:  There are fortran executables in the TORIC wrappers directory (/ips-wrappers/ips-toric) that must be built after cloning.